 The Entertainment Quotient

 When it comes to the entertainment quotient, it is apparent that WWE is slightly leading in the race than UFC.
-This is mainly because while UFC mostly focuses on the real fighting aspect, WWE provides the full entertainment package through adding some drama and storyline to the fights.
+This is mainly because while UFC mostly focuses on the real fighting aspect, WWE provides the full entertainment package by adding some drama and storyline to the fights.

 When some story and reason is associated with each fight, people are seen to be much more invested in them; this gives WWE an advantage over UFC as it provides even casual watchers something to be hooked on to.